-The following table details the Fund's sensitivity to a 10% (2021: 10%) increase or decrease in the Australian Dollar against the relevant foreign currencies.
-10% is the sensitivity rate that represents management's assessment of the possible change in foreign exchange rates.
+The following table details the Fund's sensitivity to a 10% (2022: 10%) increase or decrease in the Australian Dollar against the relevant foreign currencies.
+Management have assessed that 10% is an appropriate sensitivity rate to measure the impact of a possible change in foreign exchange rates.

-The sensitivity analysis includes only outstanding foreign currency denominated items and adjusts their translation at the period end for a 10% (2021: 10%) change in foreign currency rates.
+The sensitivity analysis includes only outstanding foreign currency denominated items and adjusts their translation at the period end for a 10% (2022: 10%) change in foreign currency rates.
 The analysis assumes all currencies fluctuate in the same direction at the same time.
 The number is positive when the Australian dollar weakens against the respective currency, causing assets available to pay benefits to increase.
-Conversely the number is negative when the Australian dollar strengthens causing assets in foreign currencies to fall in value.
+Conversely the number is negative when the Australian dollar strengthens causing assets denominated in foreign currencies to fall in value.

-Currency Risk % change in A\$ Effect on net assets and net assets available to pay benefits
+Current an Disk % change in S \$AUD Effect on changes in net assets and net assets available to pay benefits

-2022 2021 2022 \$'m 2021 \$'m
+Currency Risk 2023 2022 2023 \$'m 2022 \$'m

-Currency Risk 10% 10% 2,479 2,393
+Currency risk 10% 10% 2,770 2,479